ansible/ansible/README.md

 File Transfer
 =============

-Yeah, it does that too.
+Ansible can SCP lots of files to lots of places in parallel.

-   * ansible -n copy -a "/etc/hosts /tmp/hosts"
+   * ansible -f 10 -n copy -a "/etc/hosts /tmp/hosts"

 Bundled Modules
 ===============